 In The Manipulated Man (1971), author Esther Vilar makes the case that women contribute nothing to society.
 Women’s only skill in Vilar’s opinion, is manipulation.
 Women learned to manipulate men to provide and feed for them.

-Since women cannot do anything on their own, says Esther Vilar, women learned how to manipulate men to provide for them.
+Since women cannot do anything on their own, says Esther Vilar, women learned how to control men to provide for them.

 - Women manipulate men to take care of them